Abdellah-Idrissi/portfolio_website/README.md

-## Skincare Ecommerce Website
+## Portfolio Website

-- Responsive Portfolio Website Developed Using HTML Tailwind , PostCSS & JavaScript
+- Responsive Portfolio Website Developed Using **(HTML , Tailwind , PostCSS , JavaScript , Scrollrevealjs , Swiperjs , emailJS)**

+- Includes a light and dark theme.

+- Includes a form to send emails.

-- Contains animations when scrolling (ScrollRevealJs)
+- Contains animations when scrolling.

-- Developed first with the Mobile First methodology, then for desktop.
+- Developed with the Mobile First methodology, then for desktop.

 + [**LIVE DEMO**](https://abdellah-idrissi.github.io/skincare-ecommerce-website/#)